kyleholliday/Bijou/README.md

 # Bijou
-Bijou is an Angular-based movie database app where users can add reviews and interact
+Bijou is an Angular-based movie database app where users can search for movies, see reviews, and check the top box office movies.
+Users can also see popular movies, staff picks, and classics, as well as watch movie trailers.
 ## Overview

 ### Key Features
-- Box Office, Movie Details, Reviews, User Profiles
+- Box Office, Movie Details, Reviews, Film Finder Search

 ### Languages and Libraries
 - HTML, CSS, Javascript
-- API from themoviedb.org
+- APIs from themoviedb.org and Rotten Tomatoes
 - Angular MVC framework

 ### General Architecture
-- A single central model with three different views:
+- A single central model with four different views:
-  - Main View that lists the top box office, new movies, popular movies, and classic
+  - Main View that lists the top box office, upcoming movies, top reviews and a Film Finder search bar
-  - Movie View that includes all movie info (director, cast, synopsis, genre, etc) and user reviews
+  - Movie View that includes all movie info (director, cast, synopsis, genre, etc) and Rotten Tomatoes review
-  - User View that shows the user's profile - favorite movies, best reviews and an Activity View
+  - Search View that shows results for the Film Finder search
+  - The Buzz View that shows top box office, most popular movies out now, staff picks, and classics.